Sedro-Woolley Riding & Racing Club - Home of the 3rd and 4th of July Rodeo since 1944

 Don't miss the 86th annual Sedro-Woolley Rodeo!
 The rodeo is sanctioned by PRCA, hosted by the Sedro-Woolley Riding club and sponsored by local businesses.
 The PRCA is the largest and oldest rodeo-sanctioning body in the world!
 The PRCA is committed to maintaining the highest standards in the industry in every area, from improving working conditions for contestants and monitoring livestock welfare to boosting entertainment value and promoting sponsors.

-The Sedro-Woolley Riding Club is thrilled to welcome back the Skagit Rein Riders Drill Team and the Skagit County Mounted Shooters.
 The show takes place at the rodeo grounds on Polte Road.
 Featured events include grand entry, stick pony races, steer wrestling, tie-down roping, breakaway roping, bareback riding, ranch saddle bronc riding, bull riding and more.

 The Grand Entry is the kick-off to the Sedro Woolley Rodeo.
 Riders carrying flags for the many sponsors of our event, along with past and present rodeo queens and the flags representing the United States, Canada and Breast Cancer awareness fill the arena for astonishing start to the event.